ChosenOne2241/Beamer-Theme-Execushares-Remastered/README.md

 # UMThesis

-A LaTex thesis template for the University of Manitoba
+A LaTeX thesis template for the University of Manitoba